 All in all, Sleeping Dogs isn’t exactly a groundbreaking pioneering title, but we’d say it is a must-play for GTA fans, especially if you’re a fan of the East Asian aesthetic.

-The Yakuza games place a significant focus on melee combat and seeing as we’re talking about Japanese games, you already know that you can expect to see a lot of over-the-top martial arts action and flashing numbers, as well as a very distinctly Japanese aesthetic and presentation style.
+The Yakuza games place a considerable focus on melee combat and seeing as we’re talking about Japanese games, you already know that you can expect to see a lot of over-the-top martial arts action and flashing numbers, as well as a very distinctly Japanese aesthetic and presentation style.

 But of course, L.A.
 Noire isn’t a point & click adventure game, and players will inevitably come across criminals who will try to run away or fight back, which opens the door for chases, hand-to-hand brawls, and fierce shootouts.

 With the above in mind, L.A.
-Noire is both different and not-so-different from your usual GTA game.
-You cannot just skip through the dialogues and cutscenes to get to the action faster, but once you do get to the action, it’s going to be very familiar, for better or for worse.
+Noire is both distinct and not-so-different from your usual GTA game.
+You cannot just skip through the dialogues and cutscenes to get to the action faster, but once you do get to the action, it’s going to be very familiar, for better or worse.
 In any case, it won’t be everyone’s cup of tea.

 An old but beloved Rockstar game, Bully is a unique experience that doesn’t put the player in the role of a criminal or a police officer but that of a teenager in a private boarding school.

 Obviously, Bully is smaller in scope and is not as violent as most GTA-like games, which is not really a negative thing.
-This is precisely what helps Bully stand out and makes it so unique and distinctive in a sea of GTA clones.
+This is precisely what helps Bully stand out and makes it so noteworthy and distinctive in a sea of GTA clones.
 The established GTA formula is still there, so the game is just as engaging on the gameplay front.

 But if you don’t mind the outdated graphics and the lack of overly graphic violence, Bully is definitely a game worth playing.

 Given the popularity of the recently released Red Dead Redemption 2, you’ve probably heard of Rockstar’s GTA-like Western.
-Considering the setting, cars are obviously not part of the mix this time around, but Red Dead Redemption 2 is probably one of the greatest open-world action games out there in general.
+Considering the setting, cars are obviously not part of the mix this time around, but Red Dead Redemption 2 is probably one of the finest open-world action games out there in general.

 Conclusion